xandebianchi/handsoffmouth/README.md

 # Hands Off Mouth App

 ## Overview
-This is an Android application that detects when a user's hand is near their mouth using the camera and plays a notification sound to alert them.
+This is an Open Source Android application that detects when a user's hand is near their mouth using the camera and plays a notification sound to alert them.
 The app utilizes **CameraX**, **MediaPipe**, and *Jetpack Compose** for real-time detection and a smooth user interface.

 ## Features
 - **Real-time hand and face detection** using MediaPipe.